postspectacular/devart-codefactory/README.md

 Contains the complete Clojure backend and wrapper for the Google AppEngine API & core services.
 The main app itself is written as a standard [Ring](https://github.com/ring-clojure/ring) handler using [Compojure](https://github.com/weavejester/compojure).
 The AppEngine wrapper started out using some ideas & snippets from the outdated [appengine-magic](https://github.com/gcv/appengine-magic) project, but ended up differing quite substantially and might be developed further...

 3D objects created with the Co(de)Factory UI are only stored as abstract syntax trees (ASTs).
-However, as part of the object submission process, the backend is generating 3D STL files of the uploaded code structures (ASTs) and uses the [geom-svg](https://github.com/thi-ng/geom/tree/develop/geom-svg/index.org) module to render 3D SVG previews and uses [thi.ng/luxor](http://thi.ng/luxor) to create a render scene bundle for LuxRender.
-Only selected objects will receive fully LuxRender-rendered asset, which will be featured on the website's homepage.
+However, as part of the object submission process, the backend is generating 3D STL files of the uploaded code structures (ASTs) and uses the [geom-svg](https://github.com/thi-ng/geom/blob/develop/geom-svg/src/index.org) module to render 3D SVG previews and [thi.ng/luxor](http://thi.ng/luxor) to create a render scene bundle incl. camera, lights & materials for LuxRender.
+Only selected objects will receive fully LuxRender-rendered asset (generated on Google Compute Engine instances), which will be featured on the website's homepage.
 All generated assets can be downloaded via these REST API handlers:

 ```bash
 curl -X GET http://devartcodefactory.com/api/1.0/objects/{{OBJECT-UUID}}/stl > foo.stl